xfairgamex/groundwork/README.md

 any device.
 The key elements that make GroundworkCSS stand out from other frameworks are:

-* nestable fractions-based fluid grid system
+* the nestable, fractions-based fluid grid system (config for supported range of fractions)
-* intelligent adjustments for mobile, small tablet, and larger screens
+* responsive adjustments for mobile, small tablet, and larger screens
-* responsive font sizing
+* responsive font sizing component
-* responsive tables
+* responsive tables support
+* easy customized using SCSS variables
+* made with modular components